Ultimate Orangeburg Real Estate Investing Guide for 2026

 Short-Term Rental Occupancy Rate

-The percentage of short-term rentals that are currently occupied in a location is important data for an investor.
-A community that necessitates more rental units will have a high occupancy rate.
-If landlords in the city are having challenges filling their current units, you will have difficulty filling yours.
+The percentage of short-term rentals that are presently occupied in a city is important information for an investor.
+A high occupancy rate shows that an additional amount of short-term rentals is necessary.
+If investors in the area are having issues renting their existing units, you will have trouble renting yours.

 Short-Term Rental Cash-on-Cash Return